defano/wyldcard/README.md

 `drag`           | Drags the mouse from one point to another while optionally holding down one or more modifier keys; `drag from "35,70" to "200,180" with shiftKey`
 `enable`         | Enables a part, menu or menu item; sets the part's `enabled` property to true.
 For example, `enable menu "Objects"`.
 `exit`           | Interrupts the flow of execution.
 Use `exit to HyperCard` to immediately exit all pending script handlers; `exit <message>` to break out of a handler or function (for example, `exit mouseUp`); `exit repeat` to prematurely end execution of a loop.
 Note that the `exit` message is not sent to the card and cannot be trapped in script.
+`find`           | Finds text in the stack or in a given field.
+Several forms of the command, see the "Searching & Sorting" section.
+For example, `find chars "blah" of marked cards`.
 `get`            | Get the value of a part's property and places it into the implicit variable it; `get the visible of button id 0`
 `go`             | Transitions to a new card; `go to card 1` or `go next` or `go to the last card` `hide`           | Makes a part invisible on the card, for example `hide button id 0` (has the same effect of setting the `visible` property of the part to false, i.e., `set the visible of button id 0 to false`)